BACKGROUND / CHALLENGE:

-In 2004 when real estate developer Ian Bruce Eichner and his wife Leslie co-purchased an 8.5 U shaped parcel of land, plans were drawn up to build a $3.9B, 3,000 room resort hotel along with a 110,000 sq ft casino, 300,000 sq ft of retail space and a 40,000 spa and fitness facility.
+In 2004 real estate developer Ian Bruce Eichner of The Continuum Company co-purchased an 8.5 acre parcel of land and plans were drawn up to build a $3.9B, 3,000 room resort hotel along with a 110,000 sq ft casino, 300,000 sq ft of retail space and a 40,000 spa and fitness facility.

 WANT Branding was hired by Leslie Eichner – the property’s Chief Interior Designer – to help create the brand strategy and naming system for 30-40 elements for what would be, the first modern/urban style design hotel on the Las Vegas strip.

 After a rapid discovery phase and meetings with owners and stakeholders, we consulted with the team on a new brand positioning ‘Expect the unexpected’ which underscored the notion of this hotel as a brand new concept with luxury, modern style features and amenities found in large cities like NY, Chicago or Los Angeles.
 We also consulted on the name ‘Cosmopolitan’ since the owners has been subjected to a lawsuit from Hearst Corporation, owners of Cosmopolitan Magazine.

 We helped to recommend a refinement to the name ‘The Cosmopolitan of Las Vegas’.
 Then we went on to creating and recommending name options for numerous elements including rooms and suites, bars and restaurants, services and amenities.
 During the naming phases, we were encouraged to push the envelope around names and name types and ensure that each name supported the ‘expect the unexpected’ positioning theme.